 Sitting at a desk while working all day can give you acute or chronic pain or unease.
 For me, the poor posture caused neck arthritis.
-I am delighted to have extensively researched standing desk benefits, as well as the best standing workstations available… Now, thankfully, those uncomfortable days are over me.
+I am delighted to have extensively researched standing desk benefits, as well as the best standing workstations available… Now, thankfully, those uncomfortable days are over me and they can be over for you, as well.

 While you sit at a desk…